federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing New.md

 #### AWS_TRANSLATE

+This transformer is designed to function in all data ETL activities and translates the following attributes from English to French using the Amazon Web Services language translation API:

+- title
+- notes
+- sector
+- all exposed tags attributes (maximum 9)
+- all exposed resource_name attributes (maximum 6)

+This section operates using the following steps:

+- Removes failure causing excess whitespace from all attribute values to be translated.
+- Posts attribute to be translated to the AWS API using Python script.
+- Creates French version of the attribute from the returned translated value.
+- Removes UTF8 Character code returned from translated results.

 #### Data Clear

 This section clears the CSW completely, and if utilizing the option to write all XML output to a local directory, clears the directory.
 It utilizes the following steps: